farcasterxyz/docs/docs/developers/guides/accounts/find-by-name.md

 This returns the most recent transfer associated with the name if it is registered.
 Note that the creation of an Fname is a transfer from the zero address to the custody address.
 The `to` field indicates the current FID that owns the name.

-## On-chain ENS Names
+## Onchain ENS Names

-If the user has an on-chain ENS name like `@alice.eth`, the easiest way to do it is with the Hubble [replicator](../apps/replicate.md).
-It indexes on-chain and off-chain data and lets you easily find what you're looking for.
+If the user has an onchain ENS name like `@alice.eth`, the easiest way to do it is with the Hubble [replicator](../apps/replicate.md).
+It indexes onchain and offchain data and lets you easily find what you're looking for.

 Once you have it set up, query the `fnames` table in the replicator database for the account's FID: